 Air Condition in Italy

 Italy is hot in the summertime, but it’s not always easy to escape.
-The Italians don’t seem as obsessed with air conditioning like we are here in the United States- they just keep their windows and doors open while barely running an AC unit.
+The Italians don’t seem as obsessed with air conditioning as we are here in the United States- they just keep their windows and doors open while barely running an AC unit.
 Be prepared to sweat.

 Now that you know a little more about what to expect on your trip to Italy, are you ready to book?
 Glam Escapes would be happy to help make all the arrangements for you.
 We specialize in travel and will work with you to create an unforgettable experience.
 From start to finish, we’ll take care of everything so that all you have to do is enjoy your vacation.
 Ready to learn more?
 Contact us today and let’s get started planning your dream trip.
 Click on the service tab above.